apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 {{< button-pydoc path="apache_beam.ml.inference" class="RunInference" >}}

 You can use Apache Beam with the RunInference API to use machine learning (ML) models to do local and remote inference with batch and streaming pipelines.
 Starting with Apache Beam 2.40.0, PyTorch and Scikit-learn frameworks are supported.
+Tensorflow models are supported through tfx-bsl.

 You can create multiple types of transforms using the RunInference API: the API takes multiple types of setup parameters from model handlers, and the parameter type determines the model implementation.

 ## Why use the RunInference API?